 Porches are subject to the insidious force of all weathers, from driving rain and bleaching sun to wind-driven snow and high humidity.
 If not kept in good repair using water-resistant materials and strategically applied coats of paint, the key elements of a porch—floors, framing, posts, railings, and decorative elements—will deteriorate quickly.

-Less well known but equally important is the fact that older porches were constructed with techniques that encourage water to escape quickly and that permit ventilation between individual components.
+- Less well known but equally important is the fact that older porches were constructed with techniques that encourage water to escape quickly and that permit ventilation between individual components.
 Many of these details are subtle and easily overlooked.
-Before beginning any restoration or rebuilding, it’s worthwhile to document existing joinery and spacing details with photographs and/or a sketch that includes measurements on all components, even when the parts are beyond saving.
-What’s left may provide clues to construction techniques that gave the porch its initial long life.

 A porch is covered, yet exposed to the elements.
 High-quality materials and construction details that encourage the structure and all of its many components to shed water will help give this outdoor room a long life.

 Before Restoring, Document Everything